School of Music > COVID-19 Updates

 Consistent with university policy and in order to maintain an appropriate level of safety and precaution, no congregating in any common space of HPC or Music North will be permitted.

 Managers will be in touch with their employees about employment moving forward.
 Many student employees may still be able to work for the School of Music remotely.
 Additional information about working remotely can be found at the Office of Student Employment Remote Operations website.

-Computer Lab (Music North) will be available to students during winter quarter with reservations in ASIMUT Monday-Friday 9am-5pm.
+Computer Lab (Music North) will be available to students during spring quarter with reservations in ASIMUT Monday-Friday 9am-5pm.

 DePaul invested in and installed improved ventilation systems to ensure that when everyone returns, they are learning and working in a safe environment.
 All HVAC filters in DePaul-owned buildings (including HPC and Music North) have been upgraded from filters with a Minimum Efficiency Reporting Value of eight to a MERV rating of 13 to better mitigate the spread of particles.